 The Movers and Shakers

 Are you someone with expertise in accounting, finance, or investment who’s looking for a way to give back to the community?
 We are always seeking professionals to join our Finance Committee.
 This committee, overseen by our treasurer, meets quarterly to review the financial position of the Coalition, and provides insight into current market trends and upcoming developments in the tax, finance, and investment world.
-Not only would this work speak volumes about your commitment to your community and to those touched by breast and gynecologic cancers, it’s a great stepping stone for those interested in serving on the board of any nonprofit organization.
+Not only would this work speak volumes about your commitment to your community and to those touched by breast and gynecologic cancers, it is a great stepping stone for those interested in serving on the Board of any nonprofit organization.
 Contact us today to learn more.

 Out in Our Communities

 Speakers and Community Event Volunteers Needed Throughout Our Ten County Region!